Dark Blood: Plot

 The movie begins with Harry, an actor who hasn't worked in over a year, and his wife Buffy, an ex-showgirl, traveling by car on their "second honeymoon".
 After staying overnight at a motel, the owner informs Harry of previous nuclear testing taking place in the town.
 The following day, their Bentley eventually breaks down, leading them to run out of water in the middle of the desert.
 Harry insists on staying with the car rather than to look for help.
 While Harry sleeps in the back seat, Buffy notices a light in the distance and follows it, leading her to the front door of a cabin belonging to a widower named Boy.
 He drives with her to rescue Harry.
-After mentioning he is one-eighth Hopi Native American, Boy reveals a cave filled with candles and voodoo dolls that he believes have magical powers, which he spends his time making waiting for the world to end.
+After mentioning he is one-eighth Hopi Native American, Boy reveals a cave filled with candles and voodoo dolls that he believes have magical powers, which he spends his time making while waiting for the world to end.

 During their stay, Boy promises to drive them to the nearest town, but keeps delaying this offer by dismantling the entire engine of his truck after telling the couple there's a problem with it, and later telling them he is waiting for friends to arrive before he can take them to town.
 His friends, meanwhile have been told by Boy where to find their Bentley and they tow it away.
 Buffy and Boy become attracted to each other, angering Harry.
 Harry tells Boy to leave her alone while on a shooting hunt.
 The two have an argument and Boy retreats, leaving Harry to find his way back from the desert.
 Boy later fires a shot at Harry, but tells him he was shooting a snake in a passive-aggressive gesture.
 Eventually, the couple become aware that Boy will not let them leave.
 Exasperated, Harry announces he is walking to the town and marches off alone.
 After an argument with Buffy, Boy drives off frustrated, finds Harry dehydrated, gives him water and brings him back to the cabin where Boy locks Harry in a barn, telling Buffy he's gone mad from the heat.